RStyle/rsty-manialink-2012/README.md

 The first chat with Smileys (managed by PHP)
 Link page on which visitors can fill in missing Manialinks
 Multiuser Adminpanel - admins can easily delete/edit user comments or upload new stuff
-statistics - how many people visited, on which day, for how long and from country do they come
+Statistics - how many people visited, on which day, for how long and from which country do they come
 Rating system for downloadable content (1-5 stars)
 Multiple languages system